cplmakerlab/cplmakerlab.github.io/_guides/how-to-use-a-zoom-h6-audio-recorder.md

 file_attachment_path:
 ---

 Want to record high quality audio?
-Zoom H6 audio recording devices are available for check out at the Harold Washington Library Center (more rental info).
-This guide will teach you the most easiest way to make a recording: how to turn on your zoom device, attach a module, record, stop recording, and upload your files.&nbsp;
+Zoom H6 audio recording devices are available for check out at the Harold Washington Library Center.
+This guide will teach you the easiest way to make a recording: how to turn on your zoom device, attach a module, record, stop recording, and upload your file.
+There are more complex features and tools on the Zoom H6, but this guide lists only the most essential steps needed in order to make a basic audio recording.&nbsp;

 ### Step 1